 Why is it Important?
 Reducing truancy and exclusions levels are an important part of Government social inclusion policy.
-Young people who attend school regularly are more likely to get the most they can out of their time at school, and therefore more likely to achieve their potential, and less likely to take part in anti-social or criminal behaviour (www.literacytrust.org.uk, 2009).
+Young people who attend school regularly are more likely to get the most they can out of their time at school, and therefore more likely to achieve their potential, and less likely to take part in anti-social or criminal behaviour (www.literacytrust.org.uk,2009).

-The Story Behind the Trends - Numbers of pupils expelled from schools are very low across each board area, with the highest expulsions from the North Eastern and the Western board areas in 2013/14.
-The overall Northern Ireland totals have reduced from 45 pupils in the 2006/07 school year to 29 pupils in 2013/14.
+The Story Behind the Trends - Numbers of pupils expelled from schools are very low across each education area.
+The overall Northern Ireland totals have decreased slightly from 29 pupils in 2013/14 school year to 25 pupils in 2014/15.

-The majority of pupils expelled were male and of post-primary age, with 69% of the total of pupils expelled from Key Stage 4.
+The majority of pupils expelled were male and of post-primary age, with 72% of the total of pupils expelled from Key Stage 4.

-The three most common reasons for expulsion were: verbal abuse of staff (24.1%) of expulsions, physical attack on staff (20.7%) and persistent infringement of school rules (17.2)
+The three most common reasons for expulsion were: 'persistent infringement of schools rules' (28.0% of incidences), 'physical attack on a pupil' (24.0%) and 'disruptive behaviour in class' (12.0%).

-(Source: Department of Education Statistics)
+(Source: Department of Education)